eneshecan/whatsapp-for-linux/README.md

 * System tray icon
 * Fullscreen mode
 * Show/Hide titlebar on *Alt* key
-* Spell check in system language
+* Spell check in system language.
+You might need to install the corresponding dictionary to get this working i.e. `aspell-en` package for English

 ## Using whatsapp-for-linux